2dee11/PlexXMLToJellyfinNFO/README.md

 `key="1"`

 Next we can run the following command in CMD to pull all metadata for all items in the selected library by ID.
-Be sure to replace with your IP and Plex Token also replace the number after sections/ with the library ID you'd like to pull metadata for. <ins>Again, I only tested this on movie libraries.</ins>
+Be sure to replace with your IP and Plex Token also replace the number after sections/ with the library ID you'd like to pull metadata for.

 `curl -o metadata.xml "http://YOURPLEXIPANDPORT/library/sections/1/all?X-Plex-Token=YOURPLEXTOKEN`